 The management team had re-established links with the local community post COVID-19 and ensured that residents were facilitated to live the best life possible while upholding their rights.
-For example, residents living in the centre had returned to their disability day service, which they loved going too.
+Life according to the residents was good in the centre.
+They told the inspector that they had a great choice of activities, some of the gentlemen said they enjoyed playing cards together and the musicians who came into the centre.